thiervoj/cartapus/README.md

 ```

 - `data-cartapus-threshold` : overrides the `threshold` option. *Ie : this element will be visible when 50% of its height is visible.*
-- `data-cartapus-root-margin` : overrides the `rootMargin` option. *Ie : the bottom bounding box of this element will be shrunk of 200px.*
+- `data-cartapus-root-margin` : overrides the `rootMargin` option. *Ie : the bottom bounding box of this element will be shrunk by 200px.*
 - `data-cartapus-once` : overrides the `once` option. *Ie : this element will switch to `visible`, then never switch back to `hidden` again.*

 ## Methods